Code-Institute-Submissions/RossClarkScotland-Milestone2/README.md

 - Unlike formspark, emailJS does not provide an automatic message telling the user that their form has been submitted, which led to both myself and a test user submitting multiple times by mistake.
-To overcome this, a Bootstrap modal alert informs the user of the status of their submission and the innerHTMLof the Contact page heading and sub-heading now change upon the user clicking the 'submit' button to inform themwhether or not the submission has been successful.
+To overcome this, a Bootstrap modal alert informs the user of the status of their submission and the innerHTMLof the Contact page heading and sub-heading now change upon the user clicking the 'submit' button to inform them on whether or not the submission has been successful.

 ## How the site meets user needs